specialized806/microsoft-365-docs/microsoft-365/frontline/flw-team-collaboration.md

 Your users can add any apps that you have allowed to their teams.
 Share this training with your users to show them how: [Find and use apps](https://support.microsoft.com/office/find-and-use-apps-6e22a734-c002-4da0-ba63-681f155b142d).

+### Create a personalized experience with Viva Connections

+Viva Connections is part of the [Microsoft Viva suite](/viva/microsoft-viva-overview) and enables you to create a personalized landing experience in Teams.

+The Viva Connections dashboard provides fast and easy access to information and job-related tasks.
+For example, add the Shifts card to show information about the next or current shift from the Shifts app.
+Content in the cards is dynamic and personalized to the user.

+Learn more about [Viva Connections](/viva/connections/viva-connections-overview) and [how to create a Viva Connections dashboard](/viva/connections/create-dashboard).

 ### Create, manage, and publish schedules with Shifts

 Use Shifts to seamlessly manage and share schedules.
 Managers can create custom groups such as cashiers, nurses, or mortgage specialists, assign shifts to employees, add breaks, and add open shifts that employees can request to take.
 Employees can use Shifts to set their availability, view their schedules, swap shifts with coworkers, clock in and out, and more.
 For example, a volunteer coordinator at a nonprofit could create open shifts that volunteers can request to take.